sk-stm/RL_robot_arm_control/Report.md

  One could also apply prioritized experience replay which should make more the agent learn more efficiently in the regions it's unsure yet.
 And therefore contribute to a faster convergence.

+## Note on future ideas
+As time passed by I also implemented a A3C version for the multi-reacher environment.
+I observed that this algorithm converged a lot faster.
+This is because the environment states can be explored much quicker with 20 robot arms then with one.
+Where with 1 arm one has to take into account that the samples from the environment are biased or sequenced around the current state of the agent, with 20 arms these samples are more uniformly distributed.
+Therefore one doesn't need a replay buffer to sample uniformly from.
+The exploration is easily set with only one noise parameter and also the memory overhead is a bit smaller.
+All in all this method works faster, more reliable and is easier to tune then the simgle arm environment with DDPG.
+I can recommend solving the reacher problem with the multi arm environment and A3C instead of with the single arm environment and DDPG.

 # Best performace parameters for DDPG:
 ### LEARNING PARAMETERS
 GAMMA = 0.99